Binogi/code-challenge-v2/README.md

 ### Restrictions and Requirements
 1. This challenge requires Docker to be installed on your system.
 The easiest way to accomplish this is to [install Docker Desktop](https://www.docker.com/).
 2. You should focus on code quality and structure.
-If possible and timely reasonable, also add tests.
+If possible, timely and reasonable, also add tests.
-3. Wherever possible and reasonable, try to follow the [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
+3. Wherever possible, try to follow the [SOLID principles](https://en.wikipedia.org/wiki/SOLID).

 ### Setup
 This repository has been set up for you to start right away.
-We are using [Laravel Sail](https://laravel.com/docs/9.x/sail) to ensure that this code challenge can be run locally on your machine, regardless of your installed system environment.
+We are using Docker to ensure that this code challenge can be run locally on your machine, regardless of your installed system environment.
-- The project can be brought up and running by running the following commands from the root directory of the project:
+- The project can be brought up by running the following commands from the root directory of the project:
-  - `composer install`
+  - `docker-compose up --remove-orphans`
-  - `./vendor/bin/sail up`
+  - `docker-compose run --rm php composer install`
-  - `./vendor/bin/sail artisan migrate:fresh --seed`
+  - `docker-compose run --rm php /var/www/artisan migrate:fresh --seed`
-  - `./vendor/bin/sail artisan l5-swagger:generate`
+  - `docker-compose run --rm php /var/www/artisan l5-swagger:generate`

 ### The Challenge
 You have been given access to a list of users.